A Nicaraguan woman standing outside a house with two kids.

 The phrase "more and better aid" sums up Diakonia's view.
 For poverty to be eradicated, all rich countries must make a contribution.
 But it is not just a matter of increasing aid - we must also work to improve the quality of aid to the point that results are achieved.

-Diakonia works to ensure that development aid is based on the needs of the poor and the justice perspective.
+Diakonia works to ensure that development aid is based on the needs of the people living in poverty and the justice perspective.
 The ultimate goal of all aid should be ecologically, socially and economically sustainable development.

 Mutual responsibility for quality assurance